How to calculate forecast accuracy and forecast error

 The MAD calculation takes the absolute value of the forecast errors (the difference between actual demand and the forecast) and averages them over the forecasted periods.
 ‘Absolute value’ means that even when the difference between the actual demand and forecasted demand is a negative number, it becomes a positive.
 So 25 divided by 4 is 6.25.

 The MAD calculation works best when using it on one product, as the demand error is not proportional.
-Using it on items with different volumes will skew the result due to items with heavier volumes.
+Using it on items with different volumes, particularly heavier volumes, will skew the result.

 Once you’ve calculated APE for each period, calculate the mean of all percentage errors.